 Traditionally known as city of pearls, this city from southern part of the country is seeing rise in investments and number of successful startups.
 With many international giants like Microsoft, Google, Uber and many others setting up their offices, well supported with top institutes like ISB, IIIT, BITS, this city is slowly gaining its mojo towards cusp.

-The support from the state government has also imparted a positive impression in the startup world.
-Providing special areas for startups to evolve along with various programs and subsidies, the present state government indeed wants to achieve its goal i.e. to make Hyderabad and entrepreneurship synonymous.
+The support from the State Government has also imparted a positive impression in the startup world.
+Providing special areas for startups to evolve along with various programs and subsidies, the present state government indeed wants to achieve its goal, i.e., to make Hyderabad an entrepreneurship synonymous.
 With growing co-working platforms, incubators, investors and liberal government policies, this city looks to gather eyeballs of the international as well as national entrepreneurs.

 With growing competition and declining resources in big cities, many small startups are looking towards tier 2 cities for their inception and growth.
 Cities like Ahmedabad, Pune and Chennai have seen a growth in entrepreneurial activities.
-Various financial startups from Ahmedabad, Software startups from Chennai and Analytics startups from Pune have made it big in a short span of 3-4 years.
+Various financial startups from Ahmedabad, Software startups from Chennai and Analytics startups from Pune have made it big in the last 3-4 years.